sauljabin/kaskade/README.md

 <a href="https://hub.docker.com/r/sauljabin/kaskade"><img alt="Docker Image Size (latest by date)" src="https://img.shields.io/docker/image-size/sauljabin/kaskade"></a>

 **kaskade** is a tui (text user interface) for [kafka](https://kafka.apache.org/).

 :rocket: This project is powered by [textual](https://github.com/willmcgugan/textual) and [rich](https://github.com/willmcgugan/rich)!.

 For a local kafka environment go to https://github.com/sauljabin/kafka-docker.

-> 🚧 This project is currently a work in progress, but usable by early adopters.

 # Table of Contents